 Monitoring Employee Computer Activity

 Privacy issues are also raised when an employer monitors its employees’ e-mails or internet usage or by accessing the employees’ personal files stored on company computers.
 There are a multitude of various laws that may limit an employer who monitors its employees’ e-mail and internet use.
 Generally, employers have a right to monitor the use of company computer use.
 However, this does not necessarily extend to internet usage.
 This is a complex and evolving body of law.

 Requiring an employee to submit to a drug test without adequate suspicion is permissible only under these limited circumstances:

 - If you are an applicant for new job you may be tested so long as all new job applicants are tested

 - Random drug tests of existing employees is generally unreasonable without any individualized suspicion unless the employee is in a safety or security sensitive position.

 Other Privacy Violations

 - Disclosure of Reasons for Termination

 - Confidential Communications

-If you believe your privacy rights have been violated in the workplace, contact us for more information.
+If you believe your privacy rights have been violated in the workplace, contact our employment attorney for more information.